1 Corinthians 6:19 - Or don't you know that your body is a temple of the Holy Spirit which is in you, which you have from God? You are not your own,

 <><><><><><>

 Sadly, many of God's children may feel that the influence of sin and evil is so great in bodies, that there is no way that such can be overcome.
 However, we should realize that we have been purchased through the grace of God through the blood of Jesus.
 We are no longer our own, but our life belongs to Christ, and, although we may fail in the flesh, he gives us victory in the spirit.
 (Galatians 3:3) We should not expect to be perfected in the flesh in this present age, but in the spirit we are being brought to perfection in faith and love, as well as all the fruits of the spirit.
-The fruitage will certainly greatly be demonstrated in our flesh.
+Fruit, however, has to be cultivated; the fruitage is not geneally realized in single moment, but is developed over a lifetime in this age.
+The fruitage will certainly greatly become demonstrated in our flesh.
 "It is God who worketh in you both to will and to work, for his good pleasure."
 But if we seek perfection of the flesh in this age, we will fail.
-Indeed, while in this age, we are sinless in the spirit, we do not expect that we will be totally without sin until the resurrection day. -- Ronald R. Day, Sr.
+Indeed, while in this age, we are sinless in the spirit, we do not expect that we will be totally without sin until the resurrection day. -- RRD

 Related Scriptures: